• Skip to main content

 • Do it first thing in the morning.

 Meditation is a vital part of my new morning routine.
-Make sure you set aside a time of day for your practice, because you save a lot of brain power.
+Make sure you set aside a time of day for your practice because it saves you a lot of brainpower.

 • Set up the right conditions in your environment.

-Pull out the chair the night before, and get rid off any annonying distractions (put your phone in airplane mode, for example).
+Pull out the chair the night before, and get rid of any annoying distractions (put your phone in aeroplane mode, for example).

 Cracking the meditation code